 Regardless of how an individual arrives on the IP career path, one of the important steps that is valued by healthcare employers is certification.
 The most common certification sought by IPs is to become Certified in Infection Control (CIC) through the Certification Board of Infection Control and Epidemiology.
 This certification process requires applicants have a post-secondary degree and already be employed in infection control, preferably for at least 2 years.

 The exam itself covers 8 main domains, ranging from clinical practice to program management.
-Here is a quick overview of each domain, just to give you a picture of the breadth and scope of not only the certification process, but the job of the IP in general (50% of the test is focused on the first three domains):
+Here is a quick overview of each domain, just to give you a picture of the breadth and scope of not only the certification process, but the job of the IP in general (almost 50% of the test is focused on the first three domains):